Our Services

 Although cataplexy itself isn't life-threatening, you should seek urgent medical care if you experience:

 Remember: this information is educational, not a substitute for medical advice.
-If you're concerned about cataplexy, ADHD symptoms or "slumping over after a joke," use this Medically approved LLM Symptom Checker Chat Bot to help clarify your symptoms and determine the best course of action before speaking with a healthcare provider.
+If you're concerned about cataplexy, ADHD symptoms or "slumping over after a joke," take our free symptom assessment to get personalized insights about your symptoms and receive guidance on when to seek professional care.

 Speak to a doctor about any muscle-weakness episodes or serious sleep problems—especially if they interfere with your safety or quality of life.
 Early evaluation and treatment can make a significant difference.